 Once a Conduct Referral is submitted, the Director of Student Conduct or their designee will determine whether the behavior alleged in the Conduct Referral, if substantiated, would constitute a Code Violation.
-In some instances, the Director of Student Conduct or their designee may need to meet with the alleged Respondent prior to making this determination.
+In some instances, the Director of Student Conduct or their designee may need to meet with the alleged Complainant or Respondent prior to making this determination.

 If it is determined that the Conduct Referral alleges a Code Violation, the Director of Student Conduct or their designee will decide if the Conduct Referral will proceed under the Level I or Level II Process.
-Once
+Once this determination is made, the Director of Student Conduct or their designee will notify the Respondent of the next steps in the conduct process by sending an email to the Respondent's University e-mail address.

-Most Conduct Referrals proceed under the Level I Hearing Process and are heard by the Office of Student Conduct (or designee), the Student Conduct Board, or Residence Life staff.
+Most Conduct Referrals proceed under the Level I Hearing Process and are heard by the Office of Student Conduct (or designee), the Student Conduct Peer Review Board or Residence Life staff.
 Generally, after filing the Conduct Referral, Complainants do not participate in the Level I Hearing Process.